jgcorliss/statistics-with-r-project1/README.md

 # Introduction to Probability and Data: Data Analysis Project

-This repository my data analysis project for the Coursera course [Introduction to Probability and Data](https://www.coursera.org/learn/probability-intro), which is Course 1 of 5 in the Statistics with R Specialization.
+This repository contains my data analysis project for the Coursera course [Introduction to Probability and Data](https://www.coursera.org/learn/probability-intro), which is Course 1 of 5 in the Statistics with R Specialization.
+In this project, I investigated novel research questions regarding the 2013 data from the Behavioral Risk Factor Surveillance System (BRFSS).
+To view the full project including all output and plots, please download the project HTML file and open in a web browser.
 The repository files are as follows:

 * `brfss2013.RData` - Project dataset
 * `brfss_codebook.html` - Dataset codebook